willyfh/federated-learning-tensorflow/README.md

 **Paper**: McMahan, H. B. et al. “Communication-Efficient Learning of Deep Networks from Decentralized Data.”
 International Conference on Artificial Intelligence and Statistics (2016) > https://proceedings.mlr.press/v54/mcmahan17a/mcmahan17a.pdf

+I reproduced the federated learning paper around the beginning of 2021.
+In this repository, I provided the implementation along with the reproduced results.

 ## Summary of the paper
 I summarize the paper in the following slides: